 Perhaps the most striking finding from the NEJM study was the rate of adverse psychological events.
 Roughly one in four participants experienced moderate to severe adverse events in the 25 mg psilocybin group.
 These included hallucinations, severe anxiety, paranoia, confusion, and panic—commonly referred to as “bad trips.”
 For some patients, these experiences were traumatic and persisted well beyond the dosing session.

 While some advocates frame these episodes as “challenging but meaningful,” the reality is that many patients find them frightening and destabilizing.
 For people exploring psilocybin therapy NYC options who are already suffering from severe Depression, this kind of emotional turbulence can worsen distress or discourage continuation of care.
-Taking that risk into account, other options like TMS and Spravato are designed to minimize psychological disruption.
-Side effects are mild, predictable, and transient—not traumatic.

-Insurance and Accessibility: Another Major Divide
+Insurance and Accessibility to NYC Psilocybin Therapy: Another Major Divide

 By contrast, TMS is FDA-cleared and covered by most major insurers for TRD.
 Similarly, Spravato is FDA-approved, administered in certified clinics, and insurance-covered when criteria are met; notably, Spravato was recently approved as a monotherapy for TRD patients.
 These benefits make both TMS and Spravato more realistic and accessible options for patients across the country.